AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

 - **On-Premise**: Merchants with on-premise installations of Adobe Commerce or Magento Open Source must develop their own processes and tools to respond to and manage consumer requests related to privacy regulations.

-#### Step 1: Assemble a cross-functional team to address regulation compliance.
+#### Step 1: Assemble a cross-functional team to address regulation compliance

 Assemble a team that represents the following functional roles in your business, and schedule a training session to bring them up to speed on the legislation.
 Then, assign required tasks to stakeholders by role.